 A far-end fault (FEF) occurs when the signal detection is logically false on the receive side of the fiber transceiver.
-The KSZ8863FLL detects a FEF when its FXSD input is below the Fiber Signal Threshold.
-When a FEF is detected, KSZ8863FLL signals its fiber link partner that a FEF has occurred by sending 84 1's followed by a zero in the idle period between frames.
+The KSZ8873FLL detects a FEF when its FXSD input is below the Fiber Signal Threshold.
+When a FEF is detected, the KSZ8873FLL signals its fiber link partner that a FEF has occurred by sending 84 1's followed by a zero in the idle period between frames.
 By default, FEF is enabled.
+FEF can be disabled through register setting.